bojx96/MIDINote_Submission/README.md

-# MIDINote Project
+# MIDINote
 ## Overview

 MIDINote is a lightweight system that converts (Musical Instrument Digital Interface) MIDI Files into Musical Score Sheets (MusicXML format) for both musicians and producers.
 MIDI music can be generated or created quickly with today’s technology.
 However, musicians still rely on traditional musical notation to perform and play their instrument.
 As such, there exists a gap where MIDI music is not presented in a form that can be understood and deciphered by musicians as it is not in a human-readable form such as text.

 ## Prerequisite
 - GCC Compiler